Graduate Taught Programmes

-The UCD Professional Practice lecture programme and online programme are also available as CPD and applications will be accepted in July and August.
-The lecture programme for 2018 is available as lectures in Semester 1 and also available online on a flexible basis in Semester 1 or Semester 2.
+The UCD Professional Practice lecture programme and online programme are also available as CPD and applications will be accepted in July and August for Semester 1.
+Applications will be accepted in January for Semester 2.
+The lecture programme is available as lectures in Semester 1 and also available online on a flexible basis in Semester 1, Semester 2 or Semester 3.

 Upcoming CPD events in UCD Architecture, Planning & Environmental Policy will be posted here.